 What we like: Tommy Hilfiger knows how to make things look sharp, and this pop-up is no exception.
 It’s clean, easy to read, and doesn’t bombard the user with conflicting colors or unnecessary distractions.
 The modal is structured in a way that mirrors their overall brand experience — sleek, polished, and intentional.

 The copy is also on point.
-Instead of just throwing out a generic discount, they position it as an exclusive offer for those who join the “club.”
+Instead of just throwing out a generic discount, it positions it as an exclusive offer for those who join the “club.”
 This small tweak makes it feel more like an invitation to something special rather than just another promo.

 6. Primary